-A born lover of movement, animals, green spaces, and all art forms, I grew up in a small, southern town, in the countryside of west Tennessee and spent my younger years riding my bike, swimming, dancing and climbing trees.
-My parents had me as teenagers, and as they struggled finding stability and peace in their lives.
+A born lover of movement, animals, grassy spaces, and all art forms, I grew up in a small, town, in west Tennessee and spent my youth riding my bike, swimming, dancing and climbing trees.
+My parents had me as teenagers, and they struggled finding stability and peace in their lives.
 They went through divorce and re-marriage, where I was shuffled from various homes, where step-parents and step-siblings came in and out of my life.
-I spent time in a shelter, I witnessed Illness, poverty, addiction and struggle.
+I spent time in a shelter, I witnessed Illness, disconnection, addiction and struggle.
 I learned how to deal with turbulence in life, and how to be adaptable.
-I learned that everything shifts, and today is truly a gift.
+I saw that everything shifts, and that each day is truly a gift.
 I became independent and curious about life, and I felt connected to the natural world and the idea of God at a very young age..

-In high-school, I found fulfillment and community through athletics, Church youth-group, music and mentoring other kids.
+In high-school, I found fulfillment and community through athletics, Church, music and mentoring other kids.
 I loved cheerleading, gymnastics and dance and used movement to get out of my head.
 I got out my angst with Nirvana, Alanis Morisette and Weezer.
-I became a competitive Cheerleader throughout high school and college, while coaching kids in gymnastics and swimming.
+I became a competitive Cheerleader throughout high school and college, while also teaching kids in gymnastics and swimming lessons.
 After graduation, I flew to the concrete jungle of New York City to pursue "a better life," but it wasn’t as easy as I’d anticipated.
 While pursuing a career as an actress, I spent too many nights partying with anybody and everybody, washing down pizza with Tequila.
-I wasn’t in touch with myself.
-I hide from my pain rather than confront it.
+I wasn’t in touch with my own power, and I had blocked out my pain and trauma.
 I felt restless, scared and alone.
-After a few meltdowns, I started to dive into self-inquiry and healing using the practices of yoga, meditation, holistic health practices and conscious relationships to heal.
+After a few meltdowns and a career shift, I dove deeply into self-inquiry and began to use yoga, meditation, holistic health, coaching and conscious relationships to heal.
 I took a sabbatical in Asia, exploring, studying and uncovering more truth within myself.

 Using these teachings, I've cultivated the ability to be more present and compassionate with myself and others.
 I use yoga to improve patterns in my body and my mind.
 I see a connection to every single aspect of my organ function.
 Through meditation, you become attuned to your inner dialogue, emotions and connection to the world around you, You develop a better understanding of yourself.
 My practice brings me back to where I am today, at this moment, revealing what's present now.
-Since my awakening, I've committed to evolving consciousness on the planet, sharing my understanding of yoga, mindfulness, empathy and holistic health practices.
-We all deserve a life of health and peace, and I hope to support our global community towards abundance, health and harmony on this planet in this lifetime.
+Since my awakening, I've committed to evolving consciousness on the planet, sharing my understanding of yoga, mindfulness, compassion and holistic health practices.
+We all deserve a life of health and peace, and I hope to support communities towards abundance, health and harmony on this planet, in this lifetime.
 I am grateful to all: my teachers, my community and each soul who furthers my own understanding and growth each day.

 gratitude + love